An Overview of the South Carolina Alcohol and Drug Safety Action Program (ADSAP)

 Watch my series of videos about ADSAP below.
 We’ll discuss topics such as

 - The answer is yes.
 In order for your boating privileges to be restored by the DNR you have to complete ADSAP.
-DNR will not reinstate your boating privileges until they’re notified that you successfully completed the ADSAP program.
+DNR will not reinstate your boating (or jet ski) privileges until they’re notified that you successfully completed the ADSAP program.

 - The answer is yes, you must enroll within thirty days of a conviction.
 If you’re eligible for a provisional or a restricted driver’s license from the DMV, enrolling in and successfully completing the ADSAP program is mandatory.